-One hundred and forty three years later we look back with gratitude for the courage, vision, and faith of that lonely rider, Alexander Groves, and the small but hardy group of men and women who welcomed him to their humble community on the banks of the Salt River in the middle of the desert.
+One hundred and forty nine years later we look back with gratitude for the courage, vision, and faith of that lonely rider, Alexander Groves, and the small but hardy group of men and women who welcomed him to their humble community on the banks of the Salt River in the middle of the desert.
 That fledgling group began gathering regularly for worship under the spiritual leadership of Rev. Groves, and was the inception of what we now know as Central United Methodist Church.

 Methodism had been pivotal in forging the American frontier, for the circuit riders had planted new congregations all across the North American Continent, knitting persons together who were otherwise widely separated by miles.
 An extension of the tradition of Christian mission and outreach led by Charles and John Wesley in the mid 1700’s in England, it had begun as a reform movement within the Church of England.
 But after the Revolution in America, the Anglican priests all returned to England, and Methodism became its own movement.

 The purpose of the Methodists was to methodically practice spiritual disciplines through acts of piety and acts of mercy, while agreeing to be held accountable to a small group of peers called a “class.”
 The Methodists cared tremendously about their brothers’ and sisters’ spiritual growth and walk with God through Jesus Christ… and this newly formed group in the Arizona Territory was no different.